UB-Mannheim/RaiseWikibase/README.md

 * Fast inserts into a Wikibase instance.
 * Creates up to a million entities and wikitexts per hour.
+* Creates a mini Wikibase instance with Wikidata properties in a few minutes.
 * Includes a reusable example of the BERD knowledge graph construction.

 ## Table of contents